-Corticosteroid creams or ointments or other soothing skin medications may relieve discomfort from itching and a rash.
+Medicines, such as corticosteroids, applied to the skin may relieve discomfort from itching and a rash.

 Antihistamines may shorten the length of the illness and help ease a rash and itching.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen may relieve joint pain.
-However, NSAIDs should be used carefully because of the risk for kidney damage.
-Corticosteroids taken by mouth (such as prednisone) may be prescribed for severe cases.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, may relieve joint pain.
+Corticosteroids taken by mouth may be prescribed for severe cases.

 The medicine that caused the problem should be stopped.
-Avoid using that medication or antiserum in the future.
+Avoid using that medicine or antiserum in the future.

 The symptoms usually go away within a few days.